y3i12/nabu_nisaba/.nisaba/tui/augment_view.md

 - ∨ : or
 - ∵ : because
 - → : transforms to/flows to
-- ↑ : upward direction
+- → : transforms to/flows through messages

 **REQUIRES:** 000_universal_symbolic_compression (none - priming layer)